thoughtbot/apprenticeship/markdown/onboarding-packet.md

 or library.

-For reading material, we recommend starting with Apprenticeship Patterns, which is available in the thoughtbot Dropbox library.
+For reading material, we recommend starting with Apprenticeship Patterns, which is available in the Library folder in the thoughtbot Dropbox.

 ## Workshops